It’s hard to believe the year is already half over. Time flies when you’re drowning in assignments and exam prep, apparently.

 Let’s look at some things you might want to get off your shoulders soonish.

-Check prerequisites for your uni programs
+Check entry requirements for your uni programs

 An important part of choosing your university preferences is making sure you’re eligible for the programs you select.